Postdoctoral Research Fellow

-- Undertake high-quality research of national and increasingly of international standing, with a focus on research projects related to neurodegenerative diseases.
-Contribute to securing external competitive and other funding, publish research findings and contribute to the successful supervision of research higher degree students, in order to meet and regularly exceed the University’s research performance expectations for Level A.
+- Undertake high-quality research of national and increasingly of international standing, secure external competitive and other funding and publish research findings in order to meet and regularly exceed the University’s research performance expectations for Level B.

-- A good record of, and continuing commitment to, research that has achieved national recognition and made worthwhile contributions to the field of neurodegenerative disease demonstrated by a record of quality publications, and presentations at conferences.
-Experience in preparing external grant applications would be advantageous.
+- A demonstrated record of, and continuing commitment to, Social Sciences research that has achieved national recognition and made impactful contributions to social problems and social policy research, demonstrated by a record of quality publications, presentations at conferences and preferably success in securing external competitive and other funding.

-Appointment to this role will be at Academic Level A and will have a total remuneration package of up to $115,310 comprising base salary within the range of $76,213 to $98,555 plus 17% superannuation.
+Appointment to this role will be at Academic Level B and will have a total remuneration package of up to $142,799 comprising base salary within the range of $105,131 to $122,050 plus 17% superannuation.

 The University of Tasmania recognises that this is critical for the workforce at the University to protect the safety of our workforce and vulnerable Tasmanians.